Freder-chen/ReasonGenRM/ReasonGenRM/README.md

 Conclusion:

-Reasoning quality and accuracy are model-dependent, with multiple valid reasoning chains ($R^*$) possible for a given user-assistant pair.
+Reasoning quality and accuracy are model-dependent, with multiple valid reasoning chains ($R^\star$) possible for a given user-assistant pair.

 _TODO: It is necessary to supplement the reasoning experiments of Qwen2.5-72B-Instruct to verify whether FT training requires in-domain data or higher quality data._